 The ability of the Company to explore its mineral properties and the future profitability of the Company are directly related to the market price of precious metals.
 The Company monitors precious metals prices to determine the appropriate course of action to be taken by the Company.

-13 Supplemental cash flow information
+14 Supplemental cash flow information

-Three months ended March 31, 20120 Year ended December 31, 2019

-\$ \$

-Cash paid for interest - -

-Cash paid for income taxes - -
+Six months ended June 30, 2020 Six months ended June 30, 2019 \$ \$ Cash paid for interest Cash paid for income taxes - - - Cash paid for income taxes